ajtock/NGS_intro_Cambridge_SysBio/README.md

 | 3    | Begins with '+'
 | 4    | A character string of the same length as the sequence, encoding quality scores for each base

-Let's first have a look at one of the files to inspect its format.
+First let's have a look at one of the files to inspect its format.
 In a Unix command-line shell, use `zcat` and `head` to print the first eight lines of `SRR3166543_top1M_1.fastq.gz` to the console.
 This printed output is called standard output (stdout), and can be redirected to a file by appending ` > filename.txt` to the command.
 We need to use `zcat` here to uncompress the gzip-compressed file.